Silverstoneia erasmios

 Silverstoneia erasmios is a species of frog in the family Dendrobatidae.
 It is endemic to Colombia where it is known from the Cordillera Occidental and Cordillera Central in the Antioquia Department.

 Validity of this species is uncertain; females are indistinguishable from Silverstoneia nubicola but males are unknown.
 Its higher altitudinal range (to 1940 m asl) than Silverstoneia nubicola (maximum elevation 1300–1600 m) suggests that it might be a distinct species.
 Other data (males, vocalizations, DNA samples) are needed to resolve this question.

 Description

 Adult females measure 21–22 mm in snout–vent length (based on two specimens); males are unknown.
 Ventral colouration is immaculate.
 Thigh colouration is light.

+Habitat

+This terrestrial frog lives in gallery forests and primary rainforests.
+People have observed the frogs on trails in forests, in secondary forest, just outside forests, and near grazing areas.